Virajj28/Virajj28/README.md

  ![](https://komarev.com/ghpvc/?username=Virajj28&color=blue&style=plastic)
 ### " When something is important enough, you do it even if the odds are not in your favour. " - Elon Musk
 - 🔭 Graduated in 2021 from Mumbai University.
-- 🌱 I’m learning to manage my time for better productivity with skills i.e. TailwindCSS, MaterialUI, Javascript, ReactJS, NextJS, Shopify(Liquid), Shogun.
+- 🌱 I’m learning to manage my time for better productivity with skills i.e. TailwindCSS, MaterialUI, Javascript, Typescript, ReactJS, NextJS, Shopify(Liquid), Shogun, NodeJS.
 - 🤔 I’m looking for an organization where I can make code changes for a great impact and on take time on weekends to learn Blockchain technology.
 - 💬 Ask me about my journey of being familiar with GitHub which I've documented through blogs on [Medium](https://viraj28j.medium.com/).
 - ⚡ Fun fact: I'm a guy who lift weights when not coding.